VC-HB3-Accelerator/.github/English version/for-investors.md

 - Exits: 0
 - Minimum token price: Grows from license receipts

-**Years 2-3:**
-- Treasury balance: Grows from license sales and first exits
-- Investments: Continue investments in new companies (70% of receipts)
-- Exits: First returns begin to arrive
-- Minimum token price: Accelerated growth

-**Years 4-5:**
+**Forecast by End of Year 5:**
-- Treasury balance: Significant growth from main wave of exits
+- Treasury balance: Significant growth from license receipts and main wave of exits
 - Investments: Completion of investments up to 600 companies
 - Exits: Main wave of exits significantly increases treasury balance
 - Minimum token price: Maximum growth from exits